pyOpenSci/software-peer-review/software-peer-review-guide/editors-guide.md

 ### "Full" editors

-A full editor most often someone who has experience with the pyOpenSci open package review process.
+A full editor is most often someone who has experience with the pyOpenSci open package review process.
 A full editor ideally:

 * has completed a review for *atleast* 1 package for pyOpenSci